UNamurCSFaculty/INFOM124-Software-verification-and-validation_STUDENTS/README.md

 ### Java

 JDK 17 (or openJDK 17) is required for all the exercises.
-Here are the steps of installation of openJDK 17.
+Here are the steps of installation of openJDK 17 on Linux and macOS distributions (for Windows, see [this tutorial](https://java.tutorials24x7.com/blog/how-to-install-openjdk-17-on-windows)).

 Installation:
 ```console